Ericsson/ecaudit/README.md

 * Anuj Wadhera
 * Marcus Olsson
 * Ted Petersson
+* Pushpendra Rajpoot

 ## License

-Copyright 2018-20 Telefonaktiebolaget LM Ericsson
+Copyright 2018-21 Telefonaktiebolaget LM Ericsson

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.